timmyd7777/SSCore/SSData/Stars/README.md

 - Version 1.1 (30 Mar 2020): corrected erroneous proper motions for open clusters with RV.
 - Version 1.2 (6 Apr 2020): Moved comments from CSV file header into this README.
 - Version 2.0 (4 May 2021): Added binary star orbital data from WDS, variable star data from GCVS, a few nearby star proper names.
+- Version 3.0 (9 Feb 2023): Added identifiers, positions, motions, and distances fom GAIA DR3.

 Nearest.csv
 -----------

-This list of the 160 nearest stars is primarily based on data from [RECONS](http://www.recons.org/TOP100.posted.htm).
-Wherever possible, accurate coordinates and proper motion are from [Accurate Coordinates for Gliese Catalog Stars](https://cdsarc.unistra.fr/ftp/J/PASP/122/885).
-Johnson B (blue) magnitudes and radial velocities are preferentially from [Hipparcos](https://cdsarc.unistra.fr/ftp/I/239), the [Hipparcos Input Catalog](https://cdsarc.unistra.fr/ftp/I/196), or the Gliese [Catalog of Nearby Stars](ftp://cdsarc.u-strasbg.fr/cats/V/70A/).
+This list of the 377 nearest stars is primarily based on data from [The 10-parsec Sample in the GAIA Era](https://gruze.org/10pc_v2/), version 2.
+It includes all known stars closer than 10 parsecs; brown dwarfs and exoplanets are not included.

-Identifiers and common names are from RECONS and cross-referenced with [this list](http://www.ieti.org/articles/crossref.pdf) by Gerald Nordley, and NASA's [SKY2000 Master Star Catalog](https://cdsarc.unistra.fr/ftp/V/145).
+Missing names, identifiers, and magnitudes were added from the [RECONS](http://www.recons.org/TOP100.posted.htm) list of 160 nearest stars, cross-referenced with [this list](http://www.ieti.org/articles/crossref.pdf) by Gerald Nordley, and NASA's [SKY2000 Master Star Catalog](https://cdsarc.unistra.fr/ftp/V/145).
 Binary star orbital data was added from the [Sixth Catalog of Orbits of Visual Binary Stars](http://www.astro.gsu.edu/wds/orb6.html).
 Variable star data was added from the [General Catalogue of Variable Stars version 5.1](http://www.sai.msu.su/gcvs/gcvs/intr.htm).

 The column format is identical to that of **Stars.csv**, above.
 The preferred order for the catalog identifiers and names is: Bayer or GCVS, Flamsteed, GJ, HD, DM, HIP, then common names.

 **Revision History**